Welcome to the Forrest County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 The county has a total area of 409.10 square miles (ranks 56th), of which 408.41 square miles is land and 0.70 square miles (0.17%) is water.
 The population recorded in the 1910 Federal Census was 12,860.
 The 2010 census recorded 12,487 residents in the county.

 Neighboring counties are Jones County (northeast), Perry County (east), Stone County (south), Pearl River County (southwest), Lamar County (west), and Covington County (northwest).
 Communities in the county include Hattiesburg, Petal, Brooklyn, Carnes, Fruitland Park, McLaurin, and Palmer.

-Forrest County, Mississippi Genealogy & History Network has many records here on our website.
-Thousands of Forrest County marriage records and more.
-Look at the Forrest County Records links in the menu on the left for a list of available data.
+Forrest County MSGHN has many records here on our website.
+Marriage Records, Cemetery listings, tombstone photos, and more.
+Look at the Forrest County Data links for a list of available data.

 Birth Records - The Mississippi Department of Health maintains records of births after November 1, 1912 on file.
 This was the year Mississippi began keeping official birth records.
 You can obtain official copies of birth certificates by mail by using this birth record application on their website.
 If you just have to order by internet or phone, or use a credit card, you can use VitalCheck, a third party records company recognized by the Mississippi Dept. of Health.
 Since there are no official birth records before November 1, 1912 for births prior to that date you will need to determine birth information from census records, bible records, baptismal records, cemetery tombstones, etc.